According to Joel House, businesses that show up on the first page of results get 92% of consumer traffic.

-There are plenty of other tools that may help out building beautiful landing pages, sharing forms with your customers for feedback or ideas, design wonderful images in minutes, collect leads in a CRM, increase your email list subscribers and so forth.
+There are plenty of other tools that may help out with building beautiful landing pages, sharing forms with your customers for feedback or ideas, designing wonderful images in minutes, collect leads in a CRM, increase your email list subscribers and so forth.

 The Bottom Line

-Find what works best for you and make sure that your product is worth marketing.
+Find what works best for you and make sure that your product is worth marketing before creating any digital marketing goals.
 A great product combined with some exposure would soon get to the point where marketing would pay for itself.

 Learning never ends in the world of digital marketing.
 There is always room to grow.
 If you are currently an SME executive who wants to explore marketing to help your company further, then the steps mentioned earlier should be able to help you out.